Skip to content

 Recommended by: Laura of What’s Hot?

-Whitstable is a beautiful seaside town that’s less than an hour away from London by train.
-With rows of quaint shops leading all the way down to the beach, it’s hard to believe that this town is so close to busy London.
+Whitstable is a beautiful seaside town less than an hour away from London by train.
+With rows of quaint shops leading down to the beach, it’s hard to believe that this town is so close to busy London.

-With a choice of excellent fish and chip shops, ice cream shops and more, a day trip to Whitstable is the perfect option on a sunny day.
-What’s more, the beach is lined with colourful beach huts making it look like something straight off a postcard.
+With a choice of excellent fish and chip shops, ice cream shops, and more, a day trip to Whitstable is the perfect option on a sunny day.
+The beach is lined with colourful beach huts making it look like something straight off a postcard.
 Make sure to try some fresh oysters straight from Whitstable Bay too!

-Find Places to Stay on the South Coast of England
+Best Places to Visit on South Coast of England: Map & Quick List

 Where would you add to this list of the best places to visit on the South Coast of England?
 Scroll down to leave a comment and share your favourite spots!